edcull/OnwardLauncher/README.md

     - Accordingly, OnwardVSL renames the **"Onward"** folder to **"Onward17"** and the **"Onward18"** folder to **"Onward"** to switch the active version to 1.8
   - OnwardVSL then launches Onward (App ID:496240) using the steam.exe command line (the Steam executable location being taken from the registry)

-- Chose menu option "3" to manually restore version 1.8
+- Chose menu option "3" to manually restore version 1.8 to the **"Onward"** folder
   - OnwardVSL will rename the Onward game folders as nessessary to ensure version 1.8 is the active version
     - OnwardVSL will check for the presence of the **"Onward18"** folder alongside the active **"Onward"** folder
     - If the **"Onward18"** folder is found, it is assumed that the **"Onward"** folder contains Onward 1.7 and the **"Onward18"** folder contains Onward 1.8